FAE Alumni

 Dr. Megan A. Holmes

-• Ph.D., 2015 - "Developmental and functional influences on covariance in the mandible"
+• Ph.D., 2015 - Developmental and functional influences on covariance in the mandible

-Dr. Katrina Jones
+Dr. Katrina E. Jones

-Dr. Heather Kristjanson
+Dr. Heather L. Kristjanson

-• Ph.D., 2019 - Tupaiid masticatory anatomy and the application of extant analogs to reconstructing Plesiadapiform jaw adductors
+• Ph.D., 2019 - Tupaiid masticatory anatomy and the application of extant analogs to reconstructing plesiadapiform jaw adductors

-Dr. Gail Krovitz
+Dr. Gail E. Krovitz

 • Adjunct Instructor, Department of Anthropology, University of Colorado, Denver, CO

-• Ph.D., 2001 - Three-dimensional comparisons of craniofacial morphologyand growth patterns in Neandertals and modern humans
+• Ph.D., 2001 - Three-dimensional comparisons of craniofacial morphology and growth patterns in Neandertals and modern humans

 Dr. Yizheng Li

-• Staff Scientist, Wyeth Research, Cambridge, MA
+• Principal Scientist, Wyeth Research, Cambridge, MA

 • Ph.D., 2002 - Postnatal development of pelvic sexual dimorphism in four anthropoid primates